charlesflorian/endnotes/README.md

 `-n num` - modify the number of words to keep leading up to the reference

-`--nopretext` - Does not add the pretext above.

 `-o file` - choose an output file.
 The default is `file-endnotes.docx` if the input is `file.docx`.

 `--chapter num` - Specialized.
 This will select only the references that are in Chapter `num`.
 Note that this is very article-specific, and probably won't work for yours.